 How Much Does It Cost?

-Both plans are on a 24-month contract, although you can also choose to purchase the Swissvoice C50 smartphone outright for $599 and just add a SIM-only plan (month to month) as a separate service.
+Both plans are on a 24-month contract, although you can also choose to purchase the Swissvoice C50s smartphone outright for $599 and just add a SIM-only plan (month to month) as a separate service.
 The mobile service is connected to Optus’s acclaimed 3G/4G Plus network, too, so you can be assured of great coverage wherever you go.
-There’s also a Premium Service feature added that’s free for the first month and $7/month thereafter.
-It allows relatives of the user’s family or carers to check the service online and give remote assistance when needed via the online portal.
+There’s also an add-on Premium Service for $7/month, which allows relatives of the user’s family or carers to check the service online and give remote assistance when needed via the online portal.

 Any Other Services for Seniors?